 - Who is eligible for

-Active members of TEXTEL Credit Union.
+Active members of TEXTEL Credit Union, under the age of 65 years old.

 - If I come on the plan and then discontinue paying premiums during